kushalkolar/MESmerize/README.md

 - Mesmerize can be installed via pip.
 - Much easier to import imaging meta data from other sources.
 - Create stimulus tuning curve plots.
-- ΔF/F can now be extracted at the Viewer stage for caiman data, or set through other methods.
+- ΔF/F must now be extracted at the Viewer stage for caiman data, or set through other methods.
 Spikes and ΔF/F can be visualized in the Viewer.

 **June 2020**